FastComments/fastcomments-blog/src/content/(2-23-2020) The FastComments Comment Count Widget.md

 The Comment Count widget does not render in an iframe, so it is fully customizable via CSS.
 It will automatically inherit your page's styling - fonts, colors, line heights, and so on.

+To get access to the Comment Count widget code for your account simply go <a href="https://fastcomments.com/auth/my-account/widgets/widget/widget-comment-count" target="_blank">here</a>.

+You can find it via the UI via the account page, then clicking Get Widget Code and then Other Widgets.

 <style>
 .content #post-1, .content #post-2, .content #post-3 {